ThomasVrancken/info9023-mlops/README.md

 You can first go to the "preparation room" (B28 R.18 (0/18) [Liège Sart-Tilman - Polytech]), where you will be handed your exam page and some paper to take notes.
 You will have 30 minutes to prepare it, before going to the room where you will actually take the exame (office 77B in B28).

 :warning: You are **not allowed to use your computer or smartphone once you received your exam assignment, nor can you use extra notes or material**.

+The exam counts for 30% of the final grade, while the project counts for the remaining 70%.

 ## Resources